-It’s crucial that every dog owner and dog bite victims comprehend the laws of their state as they pertain to dog bites and the liability related to them.
+It’s crucial that every dog owner and dog bite victim comprehend the laws of their state as they pertain to dogs, dog-related injuries, and the liability related to them.
 Quite a few states enforce strict liability laws stating that dog owners are the ones liable for any injuries or damages caused by their dogs.
 In other states, dog bite cases get handled as a matter of owner negligence.
-The state of New York is rather strange in how it employs a combination of both negligence and strict liability laws when handling cases about dog bites.
+The state of New York is rather strange in how it employs a combination of both negligence and strict liability laws when handling dog bite cases.
 Fortunately, the attorneys of Cellino Law are here to help you with this.

-Proving negligence means that a Buffalo dog bite lawyer has to establish that the owner of the dog had an individual duty to handle the dog with reasonable care, then failed to accomplish this, and that failure consequently resulted in the injuries to the plaintiff.
+Proving negligence means that Buffalo dog bite lawyers have to establish that the owner of the dog had an individual duty to handle the dog with reasonable care, then failed to accomplish this, and that failure consequently resulted in injuries to the plaintiff.
 Also, the plaintiff in question has to have actually suffered harm.
 If you were attacked by a dog but suffered no actual injury or damage, then you don’t have an actual case.

 Per the Consolidated Laws, Agriculture and Markets Law of the state of New York, caretakers and owners of ‘dangerous dogs’ have to take proper precautions against any future attacks.
 This includes muzzling and/or leashing the dog when on public property, properly enclosing the dog on owner property, and warning others around about the nature of the dog.

 What Should You Do Following A Buffalo Dog Attack?